cloudfoundry/docs-bosh/content/persistent-disks.md

   - name: default
 ```

+!!! note
-<p class="note">Note: If you use persistent disk declaration, you cannot specify the persistent disk type or size that the CPI attaches to your job VMs.
-Instead, the CPI uses its default disk configuration when deploying the VMs.</p>
+    If you use persistent disk declaration, you cannot specify the persistent disk type or size that the CPI attaches to your job VMs.
+Instead, the CPI uses its default disk configuration when deploying the VMs.

 ---
 ## Persistent Disk Pool Declaration {: #persistent-disk-pool }